IAmSoThirsty/Thirstys-Builder/README.md

 open, an audit log is append-only until it isn't, and "deterministic replay" is a marketing phrase.

-Constitutional Builder is the opposite bet:
+Constitutional Builder takes the opposite position:

 - **Identity is explicit.** Every actor has a typed identity object.
 No ambient authority, no hidden root.